 Rochester is a very small town located in the state of Washington.
 With a population of 2,471 people and three constituent neighborhoods, Rochester is the 176th largest community in Washington.

 Rochester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Rochester is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Rochester who work in sales jobs (15.24%), management occupations (13.39%), and teaching (8.75%).
+Overall, Rochester is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Rochester who work in office and administrative support (18.30%), sales jobs (11.46%), and management occupations (8.71%).

-As is often the case in a small town, Rochester doesn't have a public transportation system that people use to get to and from their jobs every day.
+Rochester is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Rochester in 2010 was $28,556, which is upper middle income relative to Washington and the nation.
-This equates to an annual income of $114,224 for a family of four.
+The per capita income in Rochester in 2018 was $28,811, which is middle income relative to Washington and the nation.
+This equates to an annual income of $115,244 for a family of four.
 However, Rochester contains both very wealthy and poor people as well.

 Rochester is a somewhat ethnically-diverse town.
 The people who call Rochester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rochester residents report their race to be White, followed by Native American.
 Rochester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.97% of the town’s residents.
-Important ancestries of people in Rochester include German, Norwegian, English, and Scottish.
+Important ancestries of people in Rochester include Irish, German, English, Polish, and Norwegian.

 The most common language spoken in Rochester is English.
-Other important languages spoken here include French and African languages.
+Other important languages spoken here include Spanish and Polish.